Search

 Vates Collards Seeds

 75 days.
 Brassica oleracea.
 Open Pollinated.
 Vates Collards.
 The plant produces heavy yields of delicious green collards.
+It is a popular Southern collard greens variety prized for its improved cold hardiness, bolt resistance, and yield.
 Perfect steamed, boiled, stir-fried, and in soups.
 High in Vitamin A, B1, B2, and C. Good freezing and canning variety.
 A winter-hardy variety for the mid-Atlantic region, producing a crop in very cold autumn weather.
-Bolt Resistant.
 Tolerates cold and frost well.
 Cold Tolerant.
+Bolt Resistant.
 Traditionally, greens are grown in the South.
 Excellent choice for home gardens.
 United States Department of Agriculture, G 30944.
 A 1950s heirloom variety from Virginia, USA.

 $3.00 $2.50